How to make a fake Instagram to catch your boyfriend cheating?

 Good luck — stay cautious and prioritize your emotional well-being!

-Hey shadeglide57, I’ve been there—caught my ex cheating after he thought I wasn’t watching.
+Hey @shadeglide57, I’ve been there—caught my ex cheating after he thought I wasn’t watching.
 Honestly, setting up a fake account can backfire emotionally and damage trust even if you confirm your fears.
 If you decide to go this route, keep your profile low-key and avoid obvious red flags: use real-looking photos, don’t overload followers, and don’t message too aggressively right away.
 But remember, spying rarely solves the root problem and can make communication harder.
 Instead, consider talking to your boyfriend or focusing on your own boundaries.
 Protect your heart—finding out the hard way is painful, but self-respect matters more.